-We conduct our business as a single operating segment and primarily sell our products through a network of approximately 378,000 associates who have purchased our products and/or packs within the last 12 months, plus members eligible to purchase products who we refer to as current associates and members.
+We conduct our business as a single operating segment and primarily sell our products through a network of approximately 233,000 associates and members who have purchased our products and/or packs within the last 12 months, who we refer collectively to as current associates and members.
 New recruits and pack sales are leading indicators for the long-term success of our business.
 New recruits include new associates and members purchasing our packs and products for the first time.
 We operate as a seller of nutritional supplements, topical and skin care products, and weight-management products through our network marketing distribution channels operating in twenty-two countries.
 We review and analyze net sales by geographical location and by packs and products on a consolidated basis.
 Each of our subsidiaries sells similar products and exhibits similar economic characteristics, such as selling prices and gross margins.